 Work of Art takes advantage of social support techniques including teams, buddies, and an interactive message board.
 In addition to choosing their priorities from 20 emotional health activities, participants can personalize how they experience progress — using photos of family, friends, pets, and special places to create unique works of art.
 They can share completed artwork in a virtual gallery for all to see, like, and comment on as well.
 “I just want to share that I have had several co-workers tell me how timely the Work of Art activities have been for them.
 They have been dealing with sudden deaths, COVID-19 scares, taking care of family members, and being the rock that holds their family units together.
 The activities help remind them to appreciate the little things in life” adds Karen Leingang, a member of the Wellness Champion Leadership Team.
 “Thank you for the change of direction in the employee wellness challenge.”

 To learn about Work of Art, HR and well-being professionals can visit myWorkofArt.com.

 The Washington University Wellness Connection program serves over 16,000 faculty and staff, spread across 4 St. Louis campuses, plus satellite clinics and staff at the Brookings Institution in Washington, DC.
 The program is designed to help employees thrive at work and outside of work.
 For more information, visit WashU’s Wellness Connection at https://hr.wustl.edu/wellness-connection/ or contact firstname.lastname@example.org

-Health Enhancement Systems created the market for workplace wellness campaigns in 1994.
+Health Enhancement Systems created the market for workplace wellness challenges in 1994.
 The company serves some of the largest corporations, health plans, universities, health systems, and membership organizations throughout North America and across the globe with 500+ implementations each year, directly and through industry-leading health plan partners, health management firms and benefits consultants.